joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 We create a channel `tx-chan`.
 We then we make a subscribeable channel `tx-pub-chan` so that `om-sync` instances can call `cljs.core.asyn/sub` on it.
 We request the initial state of the application from the server.
-Here use some `om.core/root` options we have not seen before. `:shared` allows us to provide a global service to any components in our application. `:tx-listen` is a callback that will be invoked anytime the application state transitions.
+Here we use some `om.core/root` options we have not seen before. `:shared` allows us to provide a global service to any components in our application. `:tx-listen` is a callback that will be invoked anytime the application state transitions.
 We simply